apitoolkit/apitoolkit-landing/docs/sdks/nodejs/fastifyjs/index.md

 # FastifyJs Integration Guide

-You can integrate your FastifyJs application with APIToolkit using OpenTelemetry.
-This allows you to send logs, metrics, and traces to APIToolkit for monitoring and analytics.
+APIToolkit Fastify Middleware allows you to monitor HTTP requests in your Fastify applications.
+It builds upon OpenTelemetry instrumentation to create custom spans for each request, capturing key details such as request and response bodies, headers, and status codes.
+Additionally, it offers robust support for monitoring outgoing requests and reporting errors automatically.

 To get started, you'll need the OpenTelemetry Node.js library and some basic configuration.